MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/media-elements-in-adaptive-cards.md

 1. Add your media file url in the `URL` of Adaptive Cards media element properties.

-1. Add image url in the `poster` of Adaptive Cards media element properties.
+1. Add image url in the `Poster URL` of Adaptive Cards media element properties.
 For more information, see [Adaptive Cards media](https://adaptivecards.io/explorer/Media.html).

    :::image type="content" source="../../assets/images/media-elements-in-adaptive-cards/media-elements.jpg" alt-text="Screenshot shows you the Adaptive Cards with media elements.":::

-### Code example
+### Example

 The following code shows an example of an Adaptive Cards with media elements: